Paul Baloff

 Paul Nicholas Baloff (April 25, 1960 – February 2, 2002) was an American singer, best known as the original lead vocalist of the thrash metal band Exodus.
 He was fired from Exodus shortly after the release of the band's 1985 debut album Bonded by Blood, which is considered one of the most influential thrash metal albums of all time.
 He sang with various other bands before rejoining Exodus in 1997.
 Baloff died of a stroke in 2002.

 Early life

 Baloff was born in Highland Hospital in Oakland, California.
-His mother was Dutch, and he was of partial Russian descent.
-In life, he would spread rumors that he was a Russian immigrant under the birth name Pavel Nikolayevitch Balchishkov, and that his parents were "rocket scientists" who fled the country, creating what bandmates later called his "unofficial folklore."
+His mother was Dutch, and he was of partial Russian descent and had one sister.
+In life, he would spread rumors that he was a Russian immigrant under the birth name Pavel Nikolayevitch Balchishkov, and that his parents were "rocket scientists" who fled the country, creating what Sonic Perspectives called his "unofficial folklore."

 Career

 Formation of Exodus (1981–1983)

 Exodus guitarist Kirk Hammett and Baloff met at a North Berkeley house party in 1981 and became fast friends due to their shared admiration for punk rock and the new wave of British heavy metal.
 Baloff joined Exodus in 1982 as lead vocalist to complete the lineup, which included Hammett, guitarist Gary Holt, drummer Tom Hunting and bassist Geoff Andrews.